This super-moist date cake, sealed with LOVE is guaranteed to send your taste buds dancing !!!

 - Your date pulp is ready to use now

-- Pre heat the oven to 160C .
-Oven temp conversion chart http://happyrecipes.co.uk/oven-temperature-conversion/
+- Pre heat the oven to 180C .
+(Always place the cake in the middle of the oven) Oven temp conversion chart http://happyrecipes.co.uk/oven-temperature-conversion/

-- Beat sugar and butter together for about 3 mins or until creamy, using an electric mixer.
+- Beat sugar and butter together for about 2 mins or until creamy, using an electric hand mixer.

 - Add eggs one at a time , beat for 15 seconds after each addition.